- Where you can study

 An examination of major development problems and issues, both domestic and international, from a combined economic theory, empirical and policy-oriented perspective.

-View full course detailsCourse code: 178380 Applied Econometrics credits 15
+View full course detailsCourse code: 178380 Business Forecasting 15 credits

-Specification and estimation of econometric models for policy analysis and forecasting.
-Treatment of common problems encountered in economic and financial data analysis.
+Specification and estimation of business models for policy analysis and forecasting.
+Treatment of common problems encountered in real world data analysis using econometric models.

 View full course detailsEntry requirements